'Oh you must be heavy boned.' Marilyn Okoro's fight for body acceptance - Local News 8

 Dr. Matheson says more attention is given to the shape of their bodies rather than their performances and that the ‘ideal’ athlete is a term to describe a sleek body with minimal body fat, which is inspired by a more general Westernized view that thinness equals beauty.

-This could largely be due to “gender stereotyping,” says Dr. Matheson.
-“It’s very common for body shaming to eventuate from gender stereotyping, so more specifically, what it means to be feminine and masculine and how our bodies defy the stereotype.”
+“It’s very common for body shaming to eventuate from gender stereotyping.
+More specifically, what it means to be feminine and masculine and how female athletes’ bodies may defy this stereotype and in turn be ridiculed for it.”

-She points out that there have been small shifts, such as the positive body image movement and highlights that it was originally developed by black women who were trying to take back ownership over their bodies and the use of the word “fat.”
+She points out that there have been small shifts in society, such as the body positivity movement, which was originally founded by black women, who celebrated their body types and reclaimed traditionally negative terms such as “fat.”

-Yet Dr. Matheson also argues that the positive body image movement has been “whitewashed.””At the end of the day, those campaigns can be on a superficial level,” she said.
+Yet Dr. Matheson also argues that the body positivity movement has been “whitewashed, with many campaigns dismissing the origins of the movement.”

 Real models